A Convex Obstacle Avoidance Formulation: Introduction

-(2) Most OA formulations require the obstacle to lie within the prediction horizon of the OCP to be effective; this is true for most hard-constrained formulations.
-If it's not, the OA constraint will be trivially satisfied and may have no influence on the resulting trajectory.
+The second challenge arises from the dependence of most OA formulations, particularly those with hard constraints, on the obstacle lying within the prediction horizon of the OCP.
+When the obstacle is outside the horizon, the OA constraint will be trivially satisfied and may not influence the resulting trajectory.
 This motivates the use of a longer prediction horizon.
 However, extending the horizon introduces a fundamental compromise: while it increases the likelihood of detecting and reacting to obstacles in time, it also raises computational demands and can reduce the controller's responsiveness.
-Conversely, when safety is paramount, formulations with strong convergence properties and longer horizons are favored, even the execution is relatively slow.
-In scenarios where both safety and performance are critical, the design must carefully balance robust convergence against the inevitable computational burden of longer horizons.
+Balancing this robust convergence against the inevitable computational burden of longer horizons remains a critical design challenge.

-Lastly, (3) real-world problems are often nonlinear and nonconvex, which necessitates the solution of NMPCs.
+Finally, real-world problems are often nonlinear and nonconvex, which necessitates the solution of NMPCs.
 To achieve high frequency rates, real-time performance schemes necessitate linearization or convexification of any nonconvex constraints \cite{DiehlMandBock2006, Stella2017}.
-Nonconvex sources typically arise in the dynamics of the system, but any linearization of the OA formulation introduces additional approximation error.
+Linearization of the OA formulation introduces additional approximation error.
+This creates a third challenge: designing an OA formulation that remains computationally tractable under real-time NMPC while minimizing the degradation introduced by such approximations.

 The principal contribution of this work is the introduction of a convex OA formulation, termed Relaxed Convex Obstacle Avoidance (RCOA), which directly addresses the limitations of existing approaches.
 By exploiting convexity, RCOA enhances convergence toward obstacle-free trajectories and reduces computational effort relative to nonconvex formulations.
-The method incorporates a minor penalty function, which temporarily relaxes the certificate of feasibility; however, feasibility can be recovered owing to the formulation's structural similarity to mixed integer counterparts that encode logical constraints explicitly.
-The convex nature of RCOA facilitates seamless integration into real-time MPC schemes without modification.
+While the incorporation of a continuous penalty function trades the strict algebraic certificate of infeasibility for computational speed, feasibility is readily re-established in practice due to the formulation's structural equivalence to mixed-integer counterparts that encode logical constraints explicitly.
 A distinctive property of the formulation is its effectiveness even when obstacles lie outside the prediction horizon, thereby permitting shorter horizons and improving computational efficiency.